Tim Boyle (businessman): Early life

 Boyle was born and raised in Portland, Oregon.
-He is one of three children of Joseph Cornelius "Neal" Boyle, an Irish Catholic, and Gertrude Lamfrom.
+He is one of three children of Joseph Cornelius "Neal" Boyle, an Irish Catholic, and Gertrude Lammfromm.
 His mother was Jewish and fled as a teenager from Nazi Germany.
-She immigrated to Portland, Oregon, and converted to Catholicism after marrying her husband.
-He has two sisters: Kathy Boyle (born 1952) and Sally Boyle (born 1958).
+She immigrated to Portland, Oregon, and converted to Catholicism after marriage.
+He has two sisters.

 His grandfather purchased the Rosenfeld Hat Company and changed its name to the Columbia Hat Company (after the river).
 His father became president of Columbia Hat after his grandfather died and then diversified the hat business into outerwear for hunters, fishermen, and skiers.
 In 1960, his mother designed the first fishing vest (his father was an avid fisherman) and the name of the company was changed to Columbia Sportswear.

 Boyle was educated at Jesuit High School, in Beaverton, Oregon, just outside Portland, followed by the University of Oregon, where he earned a bachelor's degree in journalism in 1971.